 In this study, we sought to evaluate the risk factors for renal injury and outcome in children with SFK compared to other similar studies.

 METHODS

-The study is retrospective, conducted at the University Children's Hospital in Ljubljana, Slovenia.
+This is a retrospective study, conducted at the University Children's Hospital in Ljubljana, Slovenia.